-For example, much like community health assessment informs the development of the CHIP, the self-study results can be used to identify areas requiring quality improvement, and these areas can then be integrated into the THD's QI plan.
+For example, the self-assessment results can be used to identify areas requiring quality improvement, and these areas can then be integrated into the TPHD's QI plan.
 Since the QI plan must also be implemented and monitored, this is an opportunity to address accreditation requirements while preparing for accreditation.
 Since performance improvements can also enhance and support efforts to improve health, links can be made from the QI plan to the CHIP.

-The strategic plan can then be linked to the QI plan and the CHIP by referencing the self-study and the community health assessment.
-You can use results from the self-study and assessment to identify themes, issues, strengths, and weaknesses, which form the basis for setting strategic priorities and goals.
-Using these results ensures that your strategic planning efforts are data-based and that they support the THD's QI plan and CHIP.
-Since the standards and measures associated with strategic planning also require that the strategic plan be implemented and monitored, linking the three plans and monitoring their implementation ensures that the THD is addressing accreditation requirements at the same time it is addressing performance improvement initiatives.
+The strategic plan can then be linked to the QI plan and the CHIP by referencing the self-assessment and the CHA.
+You can use results from the self-assessment and CHA to identify themes, issues, strengths, and weaknesses, which form the basis for setting strategic priorities and goals.
+Using these results ensures that your strategic planning efforts are data-based and that they support the TPHD's QI plan and CHIP.
+Since the standards and measures associated with strategic planning also require that the strategic plan be implemented and monitored, linking the three plans and monitoring their implementation as part of an overall performance management system ensures that the TPHD is addressing accreditation requirements at the same time it is addressing performance improvement initiatives.